 Ubud was one of those places I was almost certain I was going to dislike.
 I kept thinking that Eat, Pray, Love would have ruined it for all of us and couldn’t help but wonder if the whole town was going to be full of Elizabeth Gilbert wannabes on a quest to spiritual healing and shakra alignment.
 Was I going to find myself too “off the beaten path” for a city so taken by the mainstream public’s imagination?
 Was I going to HATE IT?
-I was honestly skeptical as our 9th minibus of the day finally drove us into town and I was faced with the things to do in Ubud.
+I was honestly sceptical as our 9th minibus of the day finally drove us into town and I was faced with the things to do in Ubud.

 But maybe that was for the best, because expectations kill everything and I ended up absolutely loving Ubud.